Excelsior Springs, Missouri: 1880s to 1910s

+1930s to present day

 The Great Depression did not have the impact on Excelsior Springs as it had on several other communities, surviving mostly due to its health resort status.
 Between 1930 and 1940, the town gained 370 citizens, reporting 4,800 total at the end of the decade, when populations in most other small towns were declining.

-In November 1931, an intense gun battles happened at the historic Elms Hotel.
+In November 1931, an intense gun battle happened at the historic Elms Hotel.
 Four robbers attempted to hold up the hotel, fled by automobile, and were followed by local law enforcement.
 Gunshots were exchanged in the hotel lobby and veranda.
 The four criminals fled to nearby Kansas City, but were later apprehended.

 In 1932, Mafia gangster Lonnie Affronti shot Azalea Ross and her husband in an ambush shoot-out on Route 10.
 Ross was the chief witness in a narcotics trial against Affronti.
 The gangland aided in hiding Affronti for five years before he was captured in Brooklyn, New York, in 1937.
 One of his accomplices during the shootout, Charley Harvey, was apprehended and killed himself in the city jail a short time later.

 The present city hall, the Hall of Waters, was constructed between 1936 and 1938 by architects Keene & Simpson above the Siloam and Sulpho-Saline Springs.
 Citizens gathered on May 27, 1936, among national attention when the cornerstone of the Hall of Waters was lowered in place.
 CBS transmitted the event to 62 stations across the country.
 The local newspaper recorded many well-known names of the present time, including Hollywood B-movie actress Evalyn Knapp, artist Thomas Hart Benton, and author Homer Croy.

 In 1937 the structure was partially complete, and the water bar in the lower level opened, providing mineral waters to health-seekers and visitors alike.
 In the following months the mineral water pool was opened, along with male and female hydrotherapy departments.
 A two-story hall had also been erected where the minerals were made available at fountains.
 The first floor contained the women's bath department, sunroom, covered porch, grand foyer, management office for the springs, and the chamber of commerce.